omiradil/SolvedTasks/README.md

 }
 ```

-Azure DevOps gives teams access to a wide set of developer services we think you'll love.
-Plan smarter,
+Azure DevOps gives teams access to a wide set of developer services we